remnrem/luna-doc/docs/ref/assoc.md

 !!! hint
     The `ID` field in the output of the CPT command is always `.`, i.e. as this reflects sample-level output rather than any one observation.
+    Also note that outputs in later versions of Luna will now include a `T` field as the time-stratifier, and the `VAR` labels are expanded to reflect this additional extra stratifier.

 The variable names (under `VAR`) are automatically constructed from the specified `dv` variables (i.e. `PSD` here) and any frequency and